Sports Coach Logo Sports Coach Training Principles Fitness Components

 Acute Injuries

 Acute injuries are those that occur suddenly.
 Fractures are a good example.
-You might have two football players battling for the ball when one tackles the other a little too hard.
+You might have two football players battling for the ball when one tackles the other too hard.
 A resulting broken leg would be an acute injury demanding immediate attention.

 Chronic Injuries